Pope urges Lebanon to set an example for co-existence

 "If anyone needs him right now, it's the Christians of the Middle east," said an Irbil man named Hani, 24.

-A Syrian student priest, Khudr Samaan, said he was thrilled to see the pope and he wanted to tell fellow Syrians not to be afriad.
+A Syrian student priest, Khudr Samaan, said he was thrilled to see the pope and he wanted to tell fellow Syrians not to be afraid.

 "My family couldn't make it here because of the difficult conditions," he said.
 "I don't think I could make it back to them if I tried, either, so I'm stuck here a while."